eProsima/Integration-Service-docs/docs/use-case2.rst

 Example: Orion Context-Broker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To prepare the system and setup the environment correctly, please follow the introductory steps delined in :ref:`Getting Started <getting started>` and read carefully the :ref:`Important reminders <important reminders>` section.
+To prepare the deployment and setup the environment correctly, please follow the introductory steps delined in :ref:`Getting Started <getting started>` and read carefully the :ref:`Important reminders <important reminders>` section.